-4. Following approval from the committee, a hard unbound copy of your thesis printed double-sided and in color along with the original thesis cover/signature page shall be submitted to Melissa Eyre in the MSMS Program Office or Suzanne Linda, Assistant to the Dean at the CNCS office, AC 206, by 4:00 pm, the last Friday of the term.
+5. Following approval from the committee, a hard unbound copy of your thesis printed double-sided and in color on high quality bond paper along with the original thesis cover/signature page shall be submitted to the CNCS Administrative Assistant in the Dean's office, AC 206, by 4:00 pm, the last Friday of the term (last day of finals).
+Printing double-sided on standard copier paper will allow text and color pictures, tables, etc. to bleed to the backside of the page creating a poor quality document.
+We ask for double-sided printing to conserve space in our thesis archive, thus the need for high quality bond paper.

 To accommodate off-island committee members, electronic signatures will be accepted from off-island committee members ONLY.